Murder of Heather Rich: Randy Wood

-Born on July 7, 1979, Randy Lee Wood and his mother spent his childhood relocating throughout Oklahoma; in his fifth-grade year, Wood attended three different schools.
+Randy Lee Wood and his mother spent his childhood relocating throughout Oklahoma; in his fifth-grade year, Wood attended three different schools.
 In 1996, Wood lived with his single-parent mother as one of the poorest families in Waurika; their poverty was evident to other Waurikans as their frame house was dotted with broken windows.
 Wood began smoking cannabis in the third grade, stealing the psychotropic from his mother.
 Despite these disadvantages, Wood endeavored to better.
 In the community, other Waurikans liked him as the "soft-spoken, well-mannered teenager" who wore Oxford shirts and khakis, and walked the 1 mi to school.
 There, he was respected by his players as captain of the Waurika High football team.

 In 1996, Wood was regarded as a "big, dumb kid", "a little slow", and adored around town.
 Rich's mother opined that it was Wood's "underdog" status that drew her teenager to the other.
 Rich and Wood were a couple for five months, during which time they attended church and would simply "talk for hours on end".
 Wood would drive Rich around in his grandmother's Cadillac Fleetwood, once allowing Rich to take the wheel while taking her to an orthodontics appointment in Duncan, Oklahoma.
-Though in an intimate relationship, the two never had sexual intercourse, and were frequently mistaken as just friends.
+Though in an intimate relationship, the two never had sexual intercourse and were frequently mistaken as just friends.
 Wood resented Rich flirting with others, and later admitted that "I knew her but not like I wanted to, […] not like I should have."
 The night after Rich's body was found, Wood was crowned homecoming king by Waurika High School.
 Prior to his involvement in the killing of Heather Rich, Wood had no history of trouble with the law.

-Antecedents

-In the autumn of 1996, Rich began acting increasingly abnormal.
-A few weeks into the 1996–1997 academic year, Rich's boyfriend, eventual perpetrator Randy Wood, ended their relationship due to the rumor of Rich skinny-dipping at a co-ed party; Pamela Colloff with Texas Monthly described this dissolution as having "deeply rattled" Rich.
-Soon thereafter, Rich began using methamphetamine.
-Then, less than a week after her breakup, an acquaintance of Rich, Wood, Bagwell, and Gambill—twenty-year-old Dennis Wayne Goss—committed suicide by gun.
-Rich's mother described her daughter during this time as having "a brightness, a glitteryness, about her eyes".
-At the Friday, September 27 football game, Rich led school cheers while drunk, and received a three-day school suspension and consideration for being dropped from the school cheerleading program.
-Concerned for their daughter, Rich's parents scheduled her for an October 3 therapy appointment, later saying, "We wanted to get her help and figure out why she wanted to hurt herself."